2020/21 winners of Step into the NHS primary schools' competition

-Our judges, A&E doctor and TV presenter Dr Ronx, professor of career education Tristram Hooley and teacher trainer Hannah Wilson chose Lucy Stephenson from Manor Primary School in Devon as our national winner!
+This year, for the first time, our ten regional winners presented their entry virtually to our judges: A&E doctor and TV presenter Dr Ronx, professor of career education Tristram Hooley and medical student Tash Binnie.
+They chose 10 year old Harry Jamil from Bury and Whitefield Jewish Primary School in Greater Manchester as our national winner!

-Lucy, who is in year 5, created a catchy and inspiring song about some of the careers in the NHS.
-Her entry stood out to our judges, meaning that she scoops this year's top prize of a £50 Amazon voucher.
-Well done Lucy!
+Harry, who is in year 5, submitted a catchy song thanking NHS staff for their work during the pandemic, performed to the tune of the traditional Wellerman sea shanty song.
+His entry stood out to our judges, meaning that he scoops this year's top prize of a £50 Amazon voucher.
+Well done Harry!

 We received some fantastic entries from all over England, and chose the best from each region.
+Each regional winner receives a £25 Amazon voucher.
 Highly commended certificates were also sent to entries on regional shortlists.

 East of England